shigueojp/Amplify-Cognito-Angular/README.md

         {
             "Effect": "Allow",
             "Action": "sts:AssumeRole",
-            "Resource": "arn:aws:iam::<AccountIdProd>:role/YourNewRoleFromProdAcc"
+            "Resource": "arn:aws:iam::<AccountIdProd>:role/CrossAccountRole"
         }
     ]
 }
 ```
     - Change `<AccountIdProd>` to the AWS account ID from Production User Account.
-    - Change `YourNewRoleFromProdAcc` to the role name created at the beginning of this section.
+    - Change `CrossAccountRole` to the role name created at the beginning of this section.

+// TODO

+CHANGE THE ROLE NAME FROM build-spec prod.yml

 4. Start the **production** build.